lingui/js-lingui/docs/guides/pseudolocalization.rst

 =========================

 PseudoLocale string have to be in :conf:`locales` config as well.
-Otherwise no folder and no pseudlocalization is going to be created.
+Otherwise no folder and no pseudolocalization is going to be created.
 After running ``yarn extract`` verify that the folder has been created.
 The pseudolocalization is automatically created on ``yarn compile`` from messages in order specified in :cli:`Preparing catalogs for production`.
-In case fallbackLocales has been used, the pseudlocalization is going to be created from translated fallbacklocale.
+In case fallbackLocales has been used, the pseudolocalization is going to be created from translated fallbacklocale.

 Switch browser into specified pseudoLocale
 ======================================================